RsgAI/Face-Recognition/README.md

 Sample images were drawn from Training Validation and Test data.
 Reorganized data was saved for future use.
 See <ins>_/DataPreparation/Preparation4.ipynb_</ins> file for details.
+5. **Preparation5:** Fifth Data Preparation Process.
+In this notebook file
+a part that can be considered balanced was taken from the available dataset.
+And an imbalanced part was taken by making it balanced from the available dataset.
+Two new datasets named Between80And90 and Above90 were created.
+Sample images were drawn from Training Validation and Test data.
+Reorganized data was saved for future use.
+See <ins>_/DataPreparation/Preparation5.ipynb_</ins> file for details.

 ### - Cascade